eXascaleInfolab/vadetis/README.md

 # Vadetis

 Vadetis is a web application to perform, compare and validate various anomaly detection algorithms using different configurations.
 It allows users to upload their own datasets as well as training data in order to perform anomaly detection.
 The datasets can be altered by injecting additional outliers.
 Technical details can be found in our ICDE 2021 Demo paper:  <a href = "https://icde2021.gr">VADETIS: An Explainable Evaluator forAnomaly Detection Techniques </a>.
-The tool can be easity extended with new algorithms, new datasets and new metrics.
+The tool can be easily extended with new algorithms, new datasets and new metrics.

 - Vadetis implements the following
     - *anomaly detectors*: One-Class SVM, LISA (Pearson and DTW), GMM, Histogram, Isolation Forest, and Robust PCA.